The Hawk and the Dove

 Paul Nitze, George Kennan, and the History of the Cold War

 The story of how science and tech will change our lives is one of the most important in the world.
 And no one’s more equipped to tell it than Nicholas Thompson.
-A veteran editor, he revolutionized The New Yorker’s online platform and transformed the magazine.
-Now, as the editor-in-chief of Wired, he’s working at the forefront of digital innovation—championing tech’s role in making the world a better place.
+As the editor-in-chief of Wired, he is the first person to know—and investigate—both the technological and ethical developments as they unfold in Silicon Valley.
+He speaks at the cutting edge of digital innovation—championing tech’s role in making the world a better place.

 “Nick is an accomplished editor, and his leadership at The New Yorker speaks for itself.
 Nick’s return to Wired, combined with his impeccable journalistic skills, will give the Wired team a tremendous advantage in covering the world of technology.”— Anna Wintour

 Earlier in his career, Thompson worked as a Senior Editor at Legal Affairs, as an editor at the Washington Monthly, and co-founded The Atavist, the National Magazine Award-winning publishing company.
 He has written on technology and politics for The New York Times, The Washington Post, The Boston Globe, the Los Angeles Times, Slate, Foreign Policy, The New Republic, The New York Observer, and other publications.
 He has appeared on Bloomberg TV, NBC, Fox News, MSNBC, ABC, NPR, and CNN, where he is a contributing editor, and CBS, where he is a news contributor.
-Thompson earned the 21st Century Leader Award from The National Committee on American Foreign Policy, is a Future Tense Fellow at the New America Foundation, and is a member of the Council on Foreign Relations.
-He graduated from Stanford University, where he was a United States Truman Scholar.
+With a massive and vigilant following on social media, Thompson was named by LinkedIn as #4 on their 2018 list of top influencers, which included Richard Branson and Melinda Gates.
+He earned the 21st Century Leader Award from The National Committee on American Foreign Policy, was a Future Tense Fellow at the New America Foundation, and is a member of the Council on Foreign Relations.
+Thompson graduated from Stanford University, where he was a United States Truman Scholar.

 As Wired’s new editor-in-chief, Nicholas Thompson is committed to pushing the magazine to the forefront of technology.
 And as a veteran public speaker—a great explainer and entertaining moderator, comfortable with hosting, interviewing, or delivering keynotes himself—he’s uniquely situated to offer informed commentary on everything new and vital in this inexhaustible field.
 How will artificial intelligence and robotics change our devices, the way we work, earn a living, fight wars, solve problems—our very selves?
 How will privacy, security, and cyber-espionage evolve in the coming years of interconnectivity (and how much should the average person or company care)?
 How will the world’s dominant tech corporations—Apple, Google, Facebook, Amazon, Microsoft—interact with citizens, help write policy, and exert power over governments and citizens?
 And how can the media continue upholding the truth throughout, especially under an administration that’s declared war on journalists?
 No matter the subject—design, culture, media, tech, ethics, or our digital future—Nicholas Thompson is more than ready to break the news with big ideas and fearless takes.